 Only build immediately and in mass quantity if:

-- Playing trump card: Have nothing left to lose because other players have houses and hotels set up everywhere
+- You're playing the trump card: You have nothing left to lose because other players have houses and hotels set up everywhere.

 6. Overpaying at Auctions

 I like to play without using auctions, but I've done it with them, too, and a common mistake is bidding way too high for a single property.
 Even worse is if those high bids are on railroads, utilities, or other inexpensive properties.
 I know it may be tempting to want a piece of the pie, but it's usually not worth spending so much money over it.

 I could understand if it's the only property you'd need to start building, but what's going to happen if you waste most of your money on one thing without anything left to build?
 Not much!

 You're better off giving up on the auction and opting to do a trade with your opponent.
 With trading, you could offer a few useless items and less cash for a property you really need.
 At least your cash will continue to flow, and it could be used to build something worthwhile.

 Players often decide to quit before they lose everything, and it's very childish.
 Some players quit despite having a slew of remaining houses and hotels because they barely have any money at their disposal.
 If you have properties, then there's still a chance to win before giving up.